 - A 2006 study found that Sativex – an oral spray used by the NHS – was an effective way to relieve arthritis pain.
 However, Sativex contains both CBD and THC, so we can’t necessarily pin this down to being an effect of CBD alone.
 (6)

-- In the same Gallup poll that we mentioned above, 40% of CBD users were using it to treat non-specific pain.
+- In the same Gallup poll mentioned above, 40% of CBD users were using it to treat non-specific pain.
 This was reported as the top reason for use.

 - Multiple animal studies – usually using rats – have suggested that CBD can help to reduce inflammation, sciatic nerve pain, and pain response to stimuli.